In this article, we discuss keeping other fish with goldfish and consider which types of fish are safe to keep in the same tank as your goldfish.

 What other fish can you keep with goldfish?

-So, to keep other fish with goldfish; you need to find a type of fish that:
+Considering the requirements above, to keep other fish with goldfish you’d need to find a type of fish that:

-This is quite a lot to ask!
-And that’s why our advice is to only keep goldfish with other goldfish.
+That’s quite a lot to ask!
+Which is why our advice is to only keep goldfish with other goldfish.

-Not only that; we also advise against mixing common and comet goldfish with fancy goldfish.
-This is because the slower moving, poorly sighted fancy fish may struggle to compete for food, or have their long, flowing fins nipped by the other fish.
+We also advise against mixing common and comet goldfish with fancy goldfish.
+This is because the slower moving, poorly-sighted fancy fish may struggle to compete for food and have their long, flowing fins nipped by the other fish.

 We know this probably isn’t the answer you wanted to hear, as it can be very tempting to add more fish to your tank!
-However, we would strongly advise that, if you do want to start keeping other types of fish, you get a new tank and keep them separately to your goldfish rather than keeping them all together as tank mates.
+However, we would strongly advise that, if you do want to start keeping other types of fish, you get a new tank and keep them separately rather than keeping them together with your goldfish.

-Also, Minnows and Danios are schooling fish (they live in groups) so you shouldn’t just add one or two.
-You should add at least three – preferably more like six – and that will require quite a big tank when you consider how much space your goldfish already need.
+Also, Minnows and Danios are schooling fish that live in groups, so you shouldn’t just add one or two.
+You should add at least three – preferably more like six.
+That will require quite a big tank when you consider how much space your goldfish already need.

 Remember: We strongly recommend that you keep common goldfish with other common goldfish, fancy goldfish with other fancy goldfish, and never mix goldfish with any other species of fish.